mattyice50/iron-shop/README.md

 ## Angular Examples

   Angular app definition and controllers can be found at app/assets/javascript.
-We are using angular to communicate   with a JSON backend to pull data from the backend.
-The views using this are found in app/views/users
+We are using angular to communicate   with a JSON backend to pull data from the backend as well as full text searching.
+The views using this are found in app/views/static_pages/home

 This will be another week-long project, similar to last week's.
 This time, we will be building a simple storefront.
 Planned class topics for the week: